 Yes, all vaccines have to undergo strict tests to ensure that they are safe and effective.

 Transplanted children can be vaccinated.
 If they are immunosuppressed, either due to transplant or their treatment they could still have inactivated vaccines.
-Parents should, however, take advice from their consultant before having live vaccines.
-Children may be offered the injected inactivated flu vaccine rather than the live intranasal vaccine if they are immunosuppressed.
+Parents should take advice from medical professionals as children may be offered the injected inactivated flu vaccine rather than the live intranasal vaccine (nasal spray) if they are immunosuppressed.
+Please be aware that as of this year many primary schools are offering the nasal spray vaccine to children therefore it may be best to ensure that the school is aware if your child is unable to have the live vaccine.

 Some people may develop a sore arm around the injection site, others may develop a temperature, headache or stuffy nose but these usually only last for a day or two.